- Horses are majestic creatures synonymous with speed and grace, and they make great pets.

 - Many horses have lived over the age of 40 and many as long as 20.
 Here we look at the life span of 13 most popular breeds.

-If you are thinking about getting a horse, you may wonder how long different breeds live on average.
+If you are thinking about getting a horse, it is important to know your horse’s average lifespan.
+Knowing their lifespan can help you provide the best healthcare for them through the different stages to keep them healthy and happy.
+Perhaps you are just curious about how breeds differ in lifespan.
 With more than 350 breeds available, it can be tough to know which ones will live the longest.
-Of course, each animal is a unique individual, but statistics show that some horses live longer than 40 years while others only live to be about 20.
-These animals also pass away for a variety of reasons.
+Of course, each animal is a unique individual and statistics show that some horses live longer than 40 years while others only live to be about 20.

 #13 How long do horses live: American Quarter Horse – 25-35 Years

 American quarter horses live between 25 and 35 years.
 These animals are prized for their ability to run a quarter-mile, and they are often used in ranch work.
 They can run over 55 miles per hour for a short distance.
 They were developed in the mid-1800s.
 These animals that come in all colors stand about 60 inches tall and weigh about 1,075 pounds.

 #12 How long do horses live: Appaloosa – 26-30 Years

 Appaloosas live between 26 and 30 years.
 These animals come in many different colors, but each must have spots on its coat.
 This horse, the official state equine of Idaho, is shown in many western classes and used in ranch work.
 These animals stand about 60 inches tall and weigh about 1,050 pounds.